HirushaR/LoadingAnimation2/README.md

 # LoadingAnimation2
- this is cool loading animation with css and html
+ this is loading animation with css and html